DojoDanger1/find-the-flamingo/readme.md

 # Changelog

+## 2.7.2 - 26/02/2025
+### Bug Fixes
+- No longer adding debug numbers on the map when starting a new game

 ## v2.7.1 - 26/02/2025
 ### Bug Fixes
 - Now finding travelling salesman route and chinese postman route with `networkx` instead of `scipy`